chrisnappin/play-recaptcha/docs/high-level-api.md

 If you are using a third-party library to layout your form (for example, Bootstrap), you will probably want to replace use of the dl/dt/dd HTML with custom div tags.
 To achieve this, copy `recaptchaField.scala.html` into your own project, reference that in your form template, then change the HTML as desired.

 ### Invisible reCAPTCHA
-To use Invisible reCAPTCHA in your view template, you need to include a `recaptcha.invisibleButton` view helper tag within a `form` tag.
+To use Invisible reCAPTCHA in your view template, you need to inject a `recaptcha.invisibleButton` view helper tag and include it within a `form` tag.
 This will render all of the JavaScript and HTML required for Invisible reCAPTCHA.
 Here is a very simple example:

-    @import com.nappin.play.recaptcha.WidgetHelper
+    @this(invisibleButton: recaptcha.invisibleButton)

-    @(myForm: Form[MyModelObject])(implicit request: Request[AnyContent], messages: Messages, widgetHelper: WidgetHelper)
+    @(myForm: Form[MyModelObject])(implicit messagesProvider: MessagesProvider, request: Request[AnyContent])

     ..html header..

     @helper.form(action = routes.ExampleForm.submitForm(), 'id -> "my_form") {
         @helper.inputText(myForm("field1"))
         @helper.inputText(myForm("field2"))
-        @recaptcha.invisibleButton(formId = "my_form", text = "Submit", 'class -> "extraClass")
+        @invisibleButton(formId = "my_form", text = "Submit", 'class -> "extraClass")
     }

     ..html footer..

-The `recaptcha.invisibleButton` parameters are as follows:
+The `invisibleButton` parameters are as follows:
 * Explicit parameters:
   * ``formId: String`` - the id for the Form
   * ``text: String`` - the text of the submit button
   * ``args: (Symbol, String)*`` - optional HTML attributes to add to the button (like the built-in Play input helpers)
 * Implicit parameters:
+  * ``messagesProvider: MessagesProvider`` - the current i18n messages to use
   * ``request: Request[AnyContent]`` - the current web request
-  * ``messages: Messages`` - the current i18n messages to use
-  * ``widgetHelper: WidgetHelper`` - the widgetHelper to use

-(see [invisibleForm.scala.html](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/app/views/invisibleForm.scala.html) for a complete example)
+(see [invisibleForm.scala.html](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/views/invisibleForm.scala.html) for a complete example)

-The `recaptcha.invisibleButton` view helper tag (ignoring the JavaScript) produces HTML as follows:
+The `invisibleButton` view helper tag (ignoring the JavaScript) produces HTML as follows:

     <button class="g-recaptcha" ..>..button text..</button>